10 Rhetoric & the Rhetorical Situation

 1. Speaker

 The speaker of a text is the creator — the person who is communicating in order to try to effect a change in his or her audience.
 An author doesn’t have to be a single person or a person at all — an author could be an organization.
-To understand the rhetorical situation of a text, one must examine the identity of the author and his or her background.
+To understand the rhetorical situation of a text, one must think about the identity and positionality of the author and their background.

 Positionality is a feminist concept that allows writers to identify, as Myfanwy Franks defines, “the way in which individual identity is positioned by others” (42).
 When we write, we need to determine the positionality of our audience and ourselves.
 Recognizing our positionality means acknowledging that our experiences can influence our perspective, expectations, and understanding in the situations we encounter.
 To help you recognize your own positionality in a rhetorical situation, consider asking yourself how the factors of gender, race, class, ethnicity, sexuality, nationality, ability, age, religion, political affiliation, veteran status, and other life experiences might influence a situation.

-Select a source you’re planning to use in a piece you’re composing, and then do some background research on the author of that source to determine their positionality.
+Select a source you used in your Unit 2 Annotated Bibliography and then do some background research on the author of that source to determine their positionality.
 For instance, you might search to find:

 Reflect on what you’ve found by asking yourself: what do my findings tell me about the stance of the author on the topic I am researching.
 Is their stance obvious or do they take a more objective approach?
 Why might that be?